Have you been asked does ants fart? Ants are very successful species of insects that have existed for as long as we can remember.

 In addition to farting a lot, cockroaches, which are closely related to termites and have comparable gut microorganisms, also fart a lot.

-When it comes to rotting wood, however, there are some beetle larvae that are not known to emit gas (or at least not methane).
-[Note: Scarab beetles and millipedes are also renowned farters, albeit millipedes are not an insect.]
+When it comes to rotting wood, however, some beetle larvae are not known to emit gas (or at least not methane).
+[Note: Scarab beetles and millipedes are also renowned farters, albeit millipedes are not insects.]

 It’s not just species-specific diversity in gas production that Youngsteadt points out.
 Some colonies of termites, for example, produce more methane than others within the same species.
 Each colony has a different gut microbiota, which may explain the variances.